MatthiasWM/newt_dongle/README.md

 running any of the common Newton synchronization tools.
 It has been tested with NCU, NCX, unixnpi, and NTK.

-Also the low level debugging tool Hammer works fine using teh BasiliskII emulator.
+Also the low level debugging tool Hammer works fine using the BasiliskII emulator.
 Note that older versions of Baslilisk do not support serial port emulation.
 These versions should:
 [MacOS](http://messagepad.org/Downloads/Einstein/MacOS/BasiliskII.MacOS,E.2.zip),
 [Windows](http://messagepad.org/Downloads/Einstein/MSWindows/BasiliskII.Windows.E.4.zip),
 [Linux Ubuntu LTS](https://github.com/pguyot/Einstein/releases/download/v2022.4.17/Einstein_linux_x64_fltk_v2022.4.17.zip).

 The transfer speed is set by the PC.
-If NCX for example can be configured to run at 115'200bps instead of the standard 38'400bps if the Dock package is installed on the Newton side.
-The dongle will adapt to the speed set bby the PC/Mac.
+NCX, for example, can be configured to run at 115'200bps instead of the standard 38'400bps, and the `Serial 11200` Dock package must be installed on the Newton side.

+The dongle will adapt to the speed set by the PC/Mac.
+If no PC is connected, it will default to 38'400bps.

 The NewtCOM dongle uses the Newton hardware handshake and also throttles the data transfer to avoid hick-ups.

 > [!TIP]
-> If transfer of large fill still occasionally hangs during transfer, the
+> If transfer of large files still occasionally hangs during transfer, the
 > throttling parameters can be adapted using Hayes commands (see below).
-> The NewtCOM dongle is a new product.
-Any help to get the right values for
-> everyone is greatly appreciated.
+> The default values are an educated guess.
+Please let me know if you find
+> better values that work for every configuration.

 ## Dock mode

-Version 0.6 of the firmware implements parts of the Newton Docking protocol to emulate a minimal NCU application.
+Version 0.6 of the firmware implements parts of the Newton Docking protocol to emulate a minimal NCU app inside the dongle.

 To use this feature, prepare a MicroSD card by copying `.pkg` package files onto the card.
 Folders are fully supported.